adnan333bd/iot-ht2023-data-protocols/docs/mqtt/setup.md

 # iot-ht2023-data-protocols-mqtt-setup-guide
-## MQTT setup guide for local environment (MacOS, Windows, Linux) - those who watns more info [Official Documentation] (https://mosquitto.org/download/).
+## MQTT setup guide for local environment (MacOS, Windows, Linux) - those who watns more info [Official Documentation](https://mosquitto.org/download/).
 ### **MacOS setup guide**
 #### Install Homebrew:
 ##### If you don't have Homebrew installed, you can install it by running the following command in your terminal: